crosstheages/public-data/patch-notes.md

   - Removed the competitive custom lobby option as we don't need it anymore.
 - Versus
   - Fixed a display issue with the Versus screen not properly centering Leaders art.

-### Known issues

-- Raids
-  - The automatic queue for raids with VIP level 8 can visually stop (even though it continues on the server side), and causes errors when the player wants to restart the queue.
-Temporary fix is to disable VFX when using auto mode in Raid.
-- Duel
-  - After multiple duels, players might start seeing frame drops.
-We recommand players to restart the application after a few duels to prevent this while we find the source of the issue.

 ## 0.23.11731 Hotfix #1